agentile/PHP-Stanford-NLP/README.md

 This library requires PHP 5.3 or later.

+It is available via Composer as [agentile/php-stanford-nlp](https://packagist.org/packages/agentile/php-stanford-nlp).

-Clone this repository, then require or include its _autoload.php_ file.
+You may also clone this repository, then require or include its _autoload.php_ file.

 ## POS Tagger ##